adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 }
 ```

 This example is the same as the one above except that we passed the Execution Policy std::execution::par to std::for_each and std::transform.
-This should faster but we need to test it.
+This should be faster but we need to test it.

 ### Speed Test